GnuRant/LDGauge/README.md

 LDGauges v0.1
 ========
-This iOS UI element provides a customizable gauges, you can customize  size, color, thickness and many other cool things.
+This iOS UI element provides a customizable gauge, you can customize  size, color, thickness and many other cool things.

 Project tested under iOS 5.x and 6.x, requires ARC

 Demo